mkierzenka/SWDevProj/report/doc.md

 The eau2 system is made up of three layers of abstraction.

 The first and lowest layer is the distributed key-value store.
-There will be multiple key-value stores, each holding some portion of data.
+There will be multiple key-value stores, one per node; each will hold some portion of data.
 Each key will map to a piece of serialized data or a dataframe.
 Each store will be able to serialize and deserialize its own data.
 If a key-value store requires data that it does not have, then it will be able to communicate with the other key-value stores to retrieve this information.
 This will be done via a networking abstraction, which will allow key-value stores to behave as nodes on a network.
 In addition to the stores, there will also be a lead